henriksommerfeld/blog-hugo/content/article/2020-02-26-mac-setup/index.md

 Using Firefox, there is an extra setting you have to do to be able to use keyboard navigation (moving focus to links).

-In addition to the _All controls_ setting in macOS described above, you also have to type `about:config` in Firefox and create a setting with the key `accessibility.tabfocus` and set it to `true`.
+In addition to the _All controls_ setting in macOS described above, you also have to type `about:config` in Firefox and create a setting with the key `accessibility.tabfocus` and set it to `true`, see [Stack Overflow question][9].

 ### Adding key bindings for external keyboard